the-rccg/hw2d/README.md

 For the interesting intermediary phase for the adiabatic coefficient, `c1=1`, the initial perturbation will start organizing to produce linear drift waves through the $\partial_t \phi$ component.
 The system transitions into this first linear phase at roughly t=15, saturates at around t=45, and breaks down to transition into the turbulent phase at about t=80.
-The turbulent phase is visually saturated at around t=125, but physical parameters overshoot and only fall into the long term stable pahse at aroung t=200.
+The turbulent phase is visually saturated at around t=125, but physical parameters overshoot and only fall into the long term stable phase at aroung t=200.

 ## Physical Properties